 Italy in July and August

-High season is at its peak.
-It’s the height of high season.
+The high season is at its peak.
+It’s the height of the high season.
 Expect three-hour lines to the Vatican.
-A Pompeii crowded with tourists.
+A Pompeii is crowded with tourists.

 It is also the hottest time of year.
 You should be prepared for temperatures in the 80s or 90s throughout Italy, especially from Rome and further south.
 There will also be a lot of humidity.
 It is worth considering heat because so much of Italy’s sightseeing involves walking and so few restaurants and museums are air-conditioned.